apple/coremltools/docs-guides/source/opt-quantization-algos.md

 If the former method (weight-only PTQ 8-bit per-channel) does not work well, then calibration data-based techniques such as GPTQ or fine-tuning based methods such as QAT can be explored.

 For activation quantization, the calibration data based approach should work well in most cases.
-However, if accuracy is lost, quantizing activation using QAT can be used to recover the lost accuracy.
+However, if accuracy decreases, quantizing activation using QAT can be used to recover the lost accuracy.

 ### Accuracy data